www-Day-Dream/SPZ2MMHookGen/README.md

 The below pseudo-code (You should reference Unity stuff too ofc) should skip the starting scenes as a way to test your process:

-**Note**: The way you bind to events `On.X.Y.Z +=` shown below is how you use HookGen.
+**Note**: The way you bind to events `On.X.Y.Z +=` shown below is how you use HookGen to hook the type 'Preloader' that is not namespaced in one of the DLLs.
 But the patch might not work w/ your version of SPZ2.
 ```csharp
 public class Mod : IMod
 {